SakshiMahajan899/oauth-authorization-server/README.md

 ```
 ## Access using Client

+Token Generation
-Generate token - By providing the valid client Id and secret inside Authorization and mention the valid scope and granttype inside Body select x-www-form-urlencoded.
+ - Provide the valid client Id and secret inside Authorization and In the Body select x-www-form-urlencoded provide credentials_type and scope.

 Refer the screenprint below ![image](https://github.com/user-attachments/assets/232d93f8-6e07-495c-8e51-27244a328059) ![image](https://github.com/user-attachments/assets/c379459f-46dd-4a83-9618-3cf58a0434a8)

 ## Continuous Integration and Deployment